 "You have the potential for better thermal comfort because these systems have a better air-distribution pattern," says Callan.

-Chilled beams may cost up to 15-percent more than conventional VAV systems and are manufactured primarily overseas; they can be hard to obtain, contributing to high costs.
+Chilled beam systems may cost up to 15-percent more than conventional VAV systems and are manufactured primarily overseas; they can be hard to obtain, contributing to high costs.

 Many MEP engineers aren't very familiar with this technology.